electerious/Ackee/README.md

 - Self-hosted
 - Written in Node.js
 - Lightweight and minimal user interface
-- Respects the privacy settings of your users
 - No unique user tracking and no cookies

 ### How does it work?